Jim Miller (outlaw): Pecos lawman

-Over the next couple of years, Miller traveled the Texas–Mexico border region and operated a saloon in San Saba County.
+Over the next couple of years, Miller traveled the Texas–Mexico border region.
+He later bragged that he had lost his "notch stick on Mexicans that I killed out on the border."
+He operated a saloon in San Saba County.
 In Reeves County, Miller became a deputy sheriff and later the town marshal in Pecos.
-During this time, he gained a reputation for killing Mexicans, claiming that they had been attempting to escape.
+Miller once killed a Mexican prisoner who was "trying to escape."
+Miller was accused of murdering the man since he knew where he had hidden a pair of stolen mules.
+Miller was fired after the mules were located.

 In 1891 Miller married Sallie Clements, daughter of Mannen Clements.
 Assuming the appearance of a devout Methodist, he earned the nickname Deacon Jim.
 He was well-liked by the townspeople because he was polite and an avid member of the church.
 Regardless of the weather, he was known to wear a long black frock coat.

 Miller became involved in a feud with Pecos Sheriff George A. "Bud" Frazer.
 While Frazer was on a trip to El Paso, he was informed that Miller had allowed criminals to gain greater control over Pecos.
 Frazer enlisted the help of Texas Ranger John R. Hughes to secure Pecos.
 After returning to Pecos, Frazer immediately jailed Miller on a charge of murder.
 A jury acquitted him of this charge.
 Frazer also believed that Miller had stolen mules and had him arrested for theft.